adoughan1/BACG-551/README.md

 # BACG-551
 ### Genomes and gene expression
-This file contains all the codes used in this work.
+This file contains all the codes used and other results file generated from this work.